-Windows includes a number of troubleshooters designed to quickly diagnose and automatically resolve various computer problems.
-Troubleshooters cannot fix all problems, but are a good place to start if you encounter a problem with the computer or operating system, including Bluetooth problems.
-To start troubleshooting, go to Settings, type "troubleshoot", and select "Troubleshoot" from the list.
+Windows includes several troubleshooters designed to quickly diagnose and automatically resolve various computer problems.
+Go to Settings, type "troubleshoot", and select "Troubleshoot" from the list to start troubleshooting.

 In the Bluetooth Support service properties window, check if the "Startup type" is set to "Automatic".
 If not, set it to Automatic and click "Start".
 Click "Apply" to save the changes.
 See if this solves the Bluetooth problem.

 Unplug your computer from the power supply and leave it unplugged for a few minutes.
 If you are using a laptop, remove the battery.
 If you do not know how to remove the battery, or it is not easy to do so, drain the battery completely and leave the computer in this state for some time.
 Then, plug the computer back into the mains power and turn it on (if you are using a laptop, connect it to a charger).

 Some users have reported that this method fixed the Bluetooth problem, and since it will not harm your computer, we recommend you try it as a possible solution.

 We hope that these solutions address any Bluetooth problems and you can connect your Bluetooth devices to you Windows 10 computer.
 If you know of other possible solutions, please share them with us by leaving a comment in the section below.